lines-eli/DataModificationDemo/README.md

-# Data Modification Example
+# Data Modification Demo

-A standalone example demonstrating the data modification pattern with real PostgreSQL transactions, dry-run support, and SSE streaming.
+A standalone example demonstrating our data modification pattern with Postgre transactions, dry-run support, and SSE streaming.

 ## Prerequisites